 3 hours of college level math or computer science

-Since the CPA examination is one of the most difficult professional exams, you will likely want to take a CPA preparation course.
+Since the CPA examination is one of the most difficult professional exams, you will likely want to take a CPA review courses or a preparation course which can cover general terms and total content or individual questions or sections of review.
 Alaska will acknowledge these courses and counts them towards your 150 semester hours.
 These courses must be taken for credit at an accredited institution.
-Commercial courses might be helpful later on, but they cannot be taken to satisfy the Board.
+Commercial courses might be helpful as reviews later on, but they cannot be taken to satisfy the Board's requirements to sit for the test.

 - Southern Association of Colleges and Schools